cyberrp-fr/qb-laptop/README.md

 > WARNING: This laptop script even though functional is not finished, many intended features have not been implemented.

+This laptop script was part of a larger FiveM server i made (CyberRP France), it may not work right away, you may need to debug a few things so BE WARNED !
+I do not offer any support or maintenance for this script, i am just dumping to for those who would be interested.
+This script is **fully open source**, do with it what you wish.

 ### State of things

 - [x] **Kali linux OS** minimal